-Enforcing Your Divorce Decree: Money and Property Issues
+Enforcing your Final Divorce Order: Money and Property Issues

 How to enforce (make sure everyone follows) the final divorce order and collect the money or property your ex-spouse must pay or give you. #3234EN

-At the end of your divorce, the judge will issue a final order.
-In Washington, we call this final order a Final Divorce Order (or Divorce Decree).
+At the end of your divorce case, the judge will issue a final order.
+In Washington, we call this a Final Divorce Order (or Divorce Decree).
 Other states may call it something else.

 This final order may